Blueberry Banana Bread – A tender and moist banana bread full of blueberries. Use fresh or frozen to make this any time of year!

-My 7 year old loved this bread.
-He ate it for breakfast, and requested it for a snack for quite a few days in a row.
+My son absolutely loves this banana bread.
+He eats it for breakfast, and requests it for a snack until it is gone.
 He won’t eat blueberries plain, but mix it into bread, muffins, or waffles, and he can’t get enough!

 - 1 tsp baking powder

 - 1/8 tsp baking soda

 - 2 eggs